 -

-- Mackinac Island lodging packages and deals can save you time and money.
+- Mackinac Island specials can save you time and money.
 In some cases, you may be able to get a discount on ferry tickets, narrated horse-drawn carriage tours and admission to historic Fort Mackinac by booking them as part of a lodging reservation.

 -